FAQs

 • Federal funding was sought and secured in response to local need for improved, safer 167th Street access to and from U.S. 69.

-Finally, it’s important to note that U.S. 69 improvements will be built using design-build, an alternative project delivery approach.
-Design-build allows the Project to be completed on the fastest possible schedule, which 69Express surveys showed was a priority for the public.
+Finally, it’s important to note that U.S. 69 improvements were built using design-build, an alternative Project delivery approach.
+Design-build allowed the Project to be completed on the fastest possible schedule, which 69Express surveys showed was a priority for the public.

 Noise Study and Findings

 KDOT reviewed the study results, including recommendations for noise abatement such as sound walls, with the Overland Park City Council.
 Results were presented to the public at a Dec.
 8, 2021, virtual meeting.
-For locations where noise walls were recommended for inclusion in the Project, KDOT met with Benefitted Receptors the week of Jan.
+For locations where noise walls were recommended for inclusion in the Project, KDOT met with Benefitted Receptors — people whose properties would receive at least a 5 decibel (dB) noise-level reduction from a noise wall — the week of Jan.
 24, 2022, to determine if they wanted noise walls.
-Following these discussions, it was determined that 11 noise walls will be installed along the corridor.
-Beginning at 151st Street, they are primarily being built along the residential areas of the corridor up to Indian Creek.
+Following these discussions, it was determined that 11 noise walls would be installed along the corridor.
+Beginning at 151st Street, they were primarily built along the residential areas of the corridor up to Indian Creek.
 Walls between 119th Street and I‑35 were installed with previous projects.
 Find more information on the Noise Study page.

 The U.S. Department of Transportation defines a Benefitted Receptor as a property receiving at least a 5 decibel (dB) reduction in noise levels from a proposed noise abatement measure such as a noise wall.
 Find more information on the Noise Study page.

-A detailed FHWA noise model analyzed different noise wall designs and effectiveness at locations within about 500 feet of U.S. 69.
+Using a detailed FHWA noise model, the Project Team analyzed different noise wall designs and effectiveness at locations within about 500 feet of U.S. 69.
 The model assumes that the noise receptor faces the highway at about 5 feet from the exterior wall of each structure.
 A receptor is considered benefitted when at least a 5 dB reduction is predicted to occur with the future roadway configuration and traffic levels.
 Find more information on the Noise Study page.

 According to the Federal Highway Administration, a 5 dB change is the level at which most people perceive a perceptible sound difference.

-Anyone was able to attend the noise meetings, which were publicized in the local media, on the Project website and through Project social media.
-Only Benefitted Receptors were invited, however, as they were the only ones eligible to vote on whether to approve any proposed noise mitigation solution for their area.
+Anyone was able to attend the noise meetings, which were publicized in the local media, on the Project website and through Project social media accounts.
+Only Benefitted Receptors received direct invitations, however, as they were the only ones eligible to vote on whether to approve any proposed noise mitigation solution for their area.
 The invitation sent to each of them was to make sure they knew about the opportunity to cast their votes.

 They did not vote on the type of wall, physical attributes (length, height, etc.), landscaping, location, material, surface design or color.